FoxxMD/blog/_posts/2024-09-05-plex-docker-remote-access.md

       plexnet:
         ipv4_address: 192.168.0.233
       default: # specify we want our container attached to default (bridge) network, as well
+        aliases:
+          - plexlocal # give container an alias on bridge network so we can connect to it by name from other containers
 # ...
 networks:
   plexnet: